webdesignsbytom/webdesignsbytom/README.md

 </div>

 ## About me
-<p>5 years as head Electrical Engineer at Antex Electronics, where I learned to work with C/C++ for old machine code and circuit design working with Arduino boards.</p>
+<p>5 years as head Electrical Engineer at Antex Electronics, where I learned to work with C/C++ for old machine code and circuit design working with Arduino boards.
+Along with doing Wordpress and Javascript web design.</p>
 <p>3 years self-employed Full-Stack web developer and graphic designer using MERN and similar skill stacks.</p>
 <p>2 years and currently employed as an App and Web designer using .Net products including MAUI and Blazor for 3D printer CAD software.</p>